Mohmad012/Project_Pure_NodeJS/README.md

 1. Create a postgresql database and make username:postgres and password:postgres
 2. npm i or yarn install
 3. Test urls that in the project by Rest API ( postman or Advanced REST client or  .... )
+4. I'm using variable environment to add my url connection to database use it.
+5. If you don't want to use variable environment add url connection to database manuel